Slip and trips

 Avoid using surfaces that slippery by nature or become slippery when wet.
 Make sure worker wears footwear with a good grip.

-Avoid small changes in level whenever possible, such as in doorways, consider installing ramps.
+Avoid small changes in level whenever possible, such as in doorways, consider installing ramps or some other way of providing easy and safe access.
 If this is not possible, use signs to warn workers to be aware of the change in level.